rygwdn/slack-tools/README.md

 - **slack_get_status** - Retrieve your current Slack status
 - **slack_my_messages** - Generate summaries of your Slack activity
 - **slack_create_reminder** - Create Slack reminders with custom text and timing
-- **slack_list_reminders** - List and filter Slack reminders by status, due dates, and completion dates
 - **slack_user_activity** - Get activity statistics for a user across channels
 - **slack_get_thread_replies** - Retrieve replies in a message thread
-- **system_datetime** - Get the current date and time in both system timezone and UTC
+- **slack_user_search** - Find Slack users by name or username
+- **slack_get_user_profile** - Get detailed profile information for a Slack user

-This command is especially useful for integrating Slack with AI assistants like Claude that support the MCP protocol.
+This command is especially useful for integrating Slack with AI assistants like Claude that support the Model Context Protocol.
 All tool responses are formatted in markdown for easy readability.

 **Note:** A workspace must be specified when using this command.